nepworldwide/nep-audio-language/readme.md

 use NepAudioLanguage\AudioLanguage;

 // $code could be any ISO 639-1, ISO 639-2 or ISO 639-3 code
+// ISO 639-2 might not be 100% for both the B and T range
 // unsupported will return as Undetermined
 // if the input is the name like in the example below shoul be avoided
 // as the chance of error is high